Community Relations

 The Community Awareness Presentation (CAP) is a shorter, more focused version of the FBI Citizens Academy program and is conducted in partnership with a specific community group, generally at an offsite location.
 The program is designed to build trust and strengthen relationships between the FBI and the communities we serve.
 Community groups are encouraged to identify topics that are of concern or relevant to their group or organization for the FBI to discuss.
 Classes are taught by FBI subject matter experts.
 Generally the participants are selected by members of their organizations or community and there is no restriction on audience size.
 To request a presentation, please contact your local FBI field office.

-The Multi-Cultural Engagement Council (MCEC) is composed of community ethnic, religious, and minority leaders who help the FBI better understand the cultures and committees they represent.
-The mission of the MCEC is to provide a trusting environment that allows council members to discuss issues and concerns within their communities and collaborate with the FBI to identify solutions.
-The MCEC helps build strong relationships between communities and the Bureau.
+The Community Engagement Council (CEC) is composed of civic, religious, and other community leaders who help the FBI better understand the committees they represent.
+The mission of the CEC is to provide a trusting environment that allows council members to discuss issues and concerns within their communities and collaborate with the FBI to identify solutions.
+The CEC helps build strong relationships between communities and the Bureau.

 Director's Community Leadership Award